OmniLayer/spec/README.md

 Further:

 * Exodus outputs are ignored in decoding
-* Any input not meeting the requirement for type (pay-to-pubkeyhash) will trigger the invalidation of the transaction
+* Any input not meeting the requirement for type (pay-to-pubkey-hash or pay-to-script-hash) will trigger the invalidation of the transaction
-* Only pay-to-pubkey-hash outputs will be considered for the reference address
+* Only pay-to-pubkey-hash or pay-to-script-hash outputs will be considered for the reference address
+* pay-to-script-hash output addresses will be the opaque script-hash address and not assume any decomposition into addresses which may be used in the redemption of such outputs
 * Only multisig outputs will be considered for the data packets
 * If there are multiple outputs remaining, the first output to the sending address (if such an output exists) will be ignored as change
 * The reference address will be determined by the remaining output with the highest vout index